Looking up and ahead

 Have people there who know EXACTLY what they are going through!

-All young people who sail with the Trust after cancer have the chance to train as trip volunteers.
+All young people who sail with the Trust after cancer will have the chance to apply as trip volunteers.

 Many young people sailing with the Trust for the first time have never really been able to talk or articulate their feelings about cancer to anyone before.
 It is also common for them to have never met adults who had cancer as young people.

 That is why our volunteer young people are in a unique and priceless position.

 There is nothing more powerful for a young person in the early stages of recovery seeing and talking to older volunteers who understand exactly what they have been, and still are, going through.